otills/embryocv/docs/README.md

 ..
 ..

-Python is platform independant and so EmbryoCV, although only tested on MacOS, should run on any system given that Python is supported on Windows and Linux.
+Python is platform independant and so EmbryoCV, although only tested on MacOS, should run on any system.
 EmbryoCV has a number of dependencies including OpenCV (image analysis), Pandas (data storage and processing), Numpy (numerical), SciKit (various), XArray (high-dimensional data storage), Matplotlib (visualisation), pyqtgraph (UI).
 EmbryoCV has been designed to run interactively using IPython - allowing users to dynamically query the outputs of particular functions during their analysis.
 More detailed information on setting up EmbryoCV on your system is available here.
 If users encounter issues they are encouraged to use the Google Group [embryo-phenomics Google Group](http://groups.google.com/forum/#!forum/embryo-phenomics "Embryo-phenomics user group")

-### How do I use EmbryoCV?